Syntarex/react-game-snake/readme.md

 import * as React from "react";
 import * as ReactDOM from "react-dom";

-import { Context, SnakeGame } from "react-snakegame";
+import { Context, SnakeGame } from "react-game-snake";

 ReactDOM.render(
     <SnakeGame